Distressing Furniture: 6 Techniques Anyone Can Do

 1. Chalk Paint

 Chalk paint is probably the most popular type of paint for distressing furniture.
 It’s easy to apply, it dries quickly, and it distresses beautifully.
+When you sand it, it sands into a powder.
+(Unlike latex paint that gums up easily.)

 Plus, it comes in a variety of colors, so you can find the perfect one for your project.
+Learn more about what is chalk paint in this post, and here’s how to distress chalk paint for a more detailed guide on distressing chalk paint.

-One downside to chalk paint is that you have to topcoat it with water-based polyurethane, wax, or oil.
+One downside to chalk paint is that you have to topcoat it with waterbased polyurethane, wax, or oil.
 But it’s my go-to when I want a distressed painted furniture look.

 2. Milk Paint